jpmc3630/bamazon/README.md

 ![BAMAZON demo gif](demo/bamazonDEMO.gif)

 ## Use & Features
-The app is in three parts:
+The app is in three parts.
+The GIF above gives a quick demo of each part.

 **Bamazon Customer** <BR>
 `node bamazonCustomer.js`